7. Other Input Formats¶

 WhyML declaration is allowed, plus an additional declaration of

-program function of the following form, introduced by keywords let cfg
+program function of the following form, introduced by keywords let cfg:

 It defines a program function f, with the usual syntax for